bmostowski1996/socnet-api/README.md

 - [Questions](#questions)

 ## License
-This project is licensed using MIT
+This project is licensed using the MIT License

 ## Project Description
 This is an API for a social network framework featuring "Users", who can post "Thoughts".
 Other users can post "Reactions" to those thoughts.